Well, the windows & frames have for the time being, Won!

 I should mention that the line shown is not the line that will be used.

-The line I will use is about half the diameter of what is shown and it will be tripled up with three lines going through the deck.
+The line I will use is about half the diameter of what is shown and

 This will make the line scale.